Family Traditions: Building Family Identity, Part 3

 2. Start a completely new tradition

 This one is pretty simple.
 Just start the tradition and then do it again when the next appropriate occasion rolls around!
-Well, I guess there’s a little bit more to it than that, but in my experience if you decide what you want to do, talk it over with your family (and whoever else may be involved), and do it!
+Well, I guess there’s a little bit more to it than that, but in my experience you can just decide what you want to do, talk it over with your family (and whoever else may be involved), and do it!
 If it’s a total failure the first time around you can always rethink it and try again next time.
 But, if it’s pleasant, meaningful, and doesn’t require a huge time commitment (or perfect weather conditions, etc.) you should have success.

 People start new traditions all the time, and it’s often by accident.
 For example, my husband and I had waffles for breakfast before church one Sabbath morning.
 They were good.
 So, we had them again the next Sabbath.
 And again, and again, until we began calling them Sabbath waffles.
 (Why are all of my traditions food-related?!)
 We’ve actually modified the tradition a little, and we’ve been having Sabbath pancakes for the past couple of years due to our son’s sensitivity to eggs.
 But, he seems to have outgrown the issue, and last Sabbath?
 Waffles.